tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 6. Optional: enter the fingerprint of this repo (see above)
 7. Select "Add"

-You get userdebug builds for testing here: <https://kaffeemitkoffein.de/nextcloud/index.php/s/4SXHaLxLSmFd8Ri>
+You get user debug builds for testing here: <https://kaffeemitkoffein.de/nextcloud/index.php/s/4SXHaLxLSmFd8Ri>

 Please note that the builds linked here are not signed by the F-Droid key, so you basically need to uninstall the F-Droid versions before installing them and vice versa.